MsBohemianBits/100-days-of-code/log.md

 **Thoughts:** Learned how to run Flutter's dart from the terminal quickly for testing.
 SQLite is nice, but limited coming from major RDBMS.
 However, while I usually like the verbosity of languages like Java, I definitely appreciate the terseness SQLite affords.
 Also read up on SQLite best practices.

+### Day 8/9: April 14/15, 2020

+**Today's Progress**: SQLite

+**Thoughts:** Another day with SQLite.
+Found a way to simplify to my understanding.
+Hoping to be past this tomorrow.
+It's not extremely difficult usually, but for some reason, this was just out of my grasp.

 <!--

 ### Day 5: April 09, 2020